Oswego Board Holds Public Hearing On $63.1 Million Project

 By Bill Foley

-OSWEGO – The Oswego City School District conducted its required public hearing on Tuesday night for the December 18, $63.1 million capital project.
+OSWEGO – The Oswego City School District conducted its required public hearing on Tuesday night for the December 18, $63.1 million capital project vite (polls open noon to 9 p.m.).

 Three local residents addressed the Board of Education.